Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Introduction

 In the proof of Theorem~\ref{thm:torsion} under conditions (i) or (ii) we will need the following graph-theoretic result of independent interest.

 Below, by a \emph{graph} we mean a (possibly infinite) metric graph with finitely many possible edge lengths.
 A closed edge-path embedded in a graph $\Lambda$ is a \emph{cycle of $\Lambda$}.
-An embedded edge-path $P$ in $\Lambda$ is a \emph{segment of $\Lambda$} if the endpoints of $P$ have degree at least three in $\Lambda$, but every internal vertex of $P$ has degree two.
+An embedded edge-path $P$ in $\Lambda$ is a \emph{segment of $\Lambda$} if the endpoints of $P$ have degree (i.e.\ valence) at least three in $\Lambda$, but every internal vertex of $P$ has degree two.

-\begin{thm} Let $\Gamma$ be a graph, and let $\Gamma'$ be its finite subgraph with all vertices of degree at least two.
+\begin{thm} Let $\Gamma$ be a graph, and let $\Gamma'$ be a finite subgraph of $\Gamma$ with all vertices of degree at least two.
 Assume that \begin{itemize} \item the girth of $\Gamma$ is $\geq 2\pi$, and \item each $x,y$ in $\Gamma'$ are at distance $\leq \pi$ in $\Gamma$. \end{itemize} Then all cycles and segments of $\Gamma'$ have length commensurable with~$\pi$. \end{thm}

+The special case of Theorem~\ref{thm:graph+}, where $\Gamma'=\Gamma$, was established by Ballmann and Brin \cite[Lem~6.1]{BB}, who proved additionally that such $\Gamma$ is a spherical building, and so in particular all its segments have the same length.